Minh-Bao/cms-V2/README.md

 php artisan migrate
 ```
 - The create an account on register page and start create pages

 ## Edition rules
 - All method and variable in camelCase
 - Comment in english
-- Use of Repository and Interface
+- Use of Repository and Interface  :!\ All eloquent call ar in the model or repository and all the logic in controller .
+Separate responsability
 - Separate Model class and other class
 - Create separate file for rules request